Hapag-Lloyd/oversigt/README.md

 ``Oversigt`` is danish and means nothing else then *oversight*.

 ## How does it work?
 Oversigt uses *event sources* to gather data from nearly any source of information.
 For each event source you can create several *widgets*.
-Each widget displays the information from its event source and is customizable how it displays the data.
+Each widget displays the information of its event source and is customizable how it displays the data.
 Those widgets will then be placed in *dashboards* which simply order the widgets and enable you to arrange the dashboard's content as you like.
 Then simply open a browser and violá:
 ![Screenshot of the dashboard](screenshot.png)